oracle-livelabs/security/accessgovernance-oci-iam/introduction/introduction.md

   ![View List of Campaigns](images/oracle-access-governance-overview.png)

 This lab walks you through the steps to get started using **Oracle Access Governance** with a popular use case - **policy review certification campaign**.
 In this workshop, a ficticious corporation is using **Oracle IAM** to manage and govern their Cloud resources.
-As part of their cloud strategy, they want to optimize their plicy review certification campaign process with a cloud-native solution. **Oracle Access Governance** SaaS solution is designed for this purpose and serves as a natural extension of **Oracle IAM**.
+As part of their cloud strategy, they want to optimize their policy review certification campaign process with a cloud-native solution. **Oracle Access Governance** SaaS solution is designed for this purpose and serves as a natural extension of **Oracle IAM**.
 With **Oracle Access Governance**, they can immediately benefit from automated policy review workflows that layer in prescriptive analytics with intuitive dashboards/reports.

 **Oracle Access Governance** allows :
 - **Campaign administrator** to run intelligent access review campaigns for policy governance and compliance